fry69/bluesky-migration-guide/README.md

 ```shell
 go install github.com/bluesky-social/goat@latest
 ```
-This adds the path where compiled Go binares to the system lookup path:
+This adds the path where compiled Go binaries are stored to the system lookup path:
 ```shell
 export PATH=$PATH:$HOME/go/bin
 ```

 ---

 Now we can get some information about the account.
-Before I started the migration process, I decided to add a recovery key to my account/DID document, just to be safe (also to get a feel for how this works), see the [guide](https://whtwnd.com/bnewbold.net/3lj7jmt2ct72r) already mentioned above.
+Before I started the migration process, I decided to add a recovery key to my account/DID document, just to be safe (and also to get a feel for how this works).
+See the [guide](https://whtwnd.com/bnewbold.net/3lj7jmt2ct72r) already mentioned above.

-> [!note]
+> [!NOTE]
-> Why recovery keys are important?
+> **Why are recovery keys important?**
 >
-> When you create an account the PDS holds keys for signing your records.
-This means a rogue operator PDS could overtake your account, or more mundane things like the PDS loses all data including your siging keys could happen.
-In this case a recovery key gives you at least control back over your identity (including your followers).
-In such a catastrophic scenario you can restore a backup of your account on a different PDS and initiate PLC operation to point it at that new PDS with such a recovery key.
+> When you create an account, the PDS holds keys for signing your records.
+This means a rogue PDS operator could overtake your account, or more mundane things like the PDS losing all data including your signing keys could happen.
+In this case, a recovery key gives you at least control back over your identity (including your followers).
+In such a catastrophic scenario, you can restore a backup of your account on a different PDS and initiate a PLC operation to point it at that new PDS with such a recovery key.

-First I have to login to my account:
+First, I have to log in to my account:
 ```shell
 goat account login -u fry69.dev -p '[old_pw]'
 ```
-> [!warning]
+> [!WARNING]
-> Once logged in destructive operations with `goat` are possible, like deleting records.
+> Once logged in, destructive operations with `goat` are possible, like deleting records.
 > PLC operations (changing the DID document) require a separate token via email.

-This commands give an overview of the statue of the account, included if it is active, how many records/blobs it references:
+This command gives an overview of the status of the account, including whether it is active and how many records/blobs it references:
 ```shell
 $ goat account status
 DID: did:plc:3zxgigfubnv4f47ftmqdsbal